Asymmetry, modernity bloom at Dior's secret garden in Paris

-PARIS (Reuters) - A colorful yet eerie pleasure garden greeted guests to the Dior fashion show in Paris on Friday, as artistic director Raf Simons introduced “a new tribe of flower women” to the ready-to-wear scene.
+PARIS, Sept 27 (Reuters) - A colourful yet eerie pleasure garden greeted guests to the Dior fashion show in Paris on Friday, as artistic director Raf Simons introduced “a new tribe of flower women” to the ready-to-wear scene.

 For Dior’s spring/summer 2014 show at Paris fashion week, Simons took inspiration from the interplay between the natural and artificial worlds for his exploration of modernity that featured asymmetrical shapes and loose silhouettes.